andrew-t-james/extreme-sports/README.md

 6. Insert fake data `python dbsetup.py`

 ```
-Only if Data is not present run this commmand
+Only if Data is not present run this command
 ```

 7. Run application using `python app.py`